High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Introduction

-ESO\,137-G034 is an S0/a galaxy hosting a Seyfert type II AGN \citep[Fig.\,\ref{fig:F606};][]{Malkan98,Ferruit00} at $z=0.009$ \citep[$D_{L}=41.21$\,Mpc; $1^{\prime\prime}\simeq200\textrm{pc}$][]{Koss22} in which extended X-ray emission was discovered with {\it Chandra} \citep{Ma20}.
-In Paper I (Kr\'{o}l et al, submitted), we presented the results from $230$\,ks X-ray follow-up observations with {\it Chandra}, which revealed a {bi-conical structure in the diffuse X-ray emission}, extending to kiloparsec scales.
+ESO\,137-G034 is an S0/a galaxy hosting a Seyfert type II AGN \citep[Fig.\,\ref{fig:F606};][]{Malkan98,Ferruit00} at $z=0.009$ \citep[$D_{L}=41.21$\,Mpc; $1^{\prime\prime}\simeq200\textrm{pc}$,][]{Koss22} in which extended X-ray emission was discovered with {\it Chandra} \citep{Ma20}.
+In Paper I (Kr\'{o}l et al, 2026 in press), we presented the results from $230$\,ks X-ray follow-up observations with {\it Chandra}, which revealed a {bi-conical structure in the diffuse X-ray emission}, extending to kiloparsec scales.
 Based on spectral modeling and the morphology of the X-ray emission in different energy bands, we argued that the diffuse emission is a mixture of photoionized gas and shock-heated plasma, with the South-East (SE) cone exhibiting stronger shock signatures and the North-West (NW) cone being dominated by photoionization.

 This paper is organized as follows.
 After the Introduction, we describe the observations, data reduction, and reddening correction (Sec.\,\ref{sec:data_analysis}).
-In Sec.\,\ref{sec:bpt}, we present the BPT mapping and we introduce {the definition of the SLI}.
-In Sec.\,\ref{sec:discussion}, we interpret our results and compare the {BPT diagnostics} with multi-wavelength data.
+In Sec.\,\ref{sec:bpt}, we present the { VO} mapping and we introduce {the definition of the SLI}.
+In Sec.\,\ref{sec:discussion}, we interpret our results and compare the {{ VO} diagnostics} with multi-wavelength data.
 In Sec.\,\ref{sec:summary}, we summarize our findings.